-If the system files in your Windows 10 computer become corrupt and the System File Checker (
+If the system files in your Windows 10/11 computer become corrupt and the System File Checker (

 C:\Windows\WinSxS directory.
-This directory contains the files needed for SFC utility to restore missing or damaged system files.
+This directory contains the files needed for the SFC utility to restore missing or damaged system files.
 The Component store stores all the Windows system files grouped by components and as hard links.

+A corrupted component store causes this error.
 There is a console tool named

-Repair Windows 10 Using DISM
+Repair Windows 10 or 11 Using DISM and SFC

 Dism /Online /Cleanup-Image /CheckHealth